0xAX/linux-insides/Booting/linux-bootstrap-5.md

 #endif
 ```

-If there is no `kaslr` or `nokaslr` in the command line it jumps to `out` label:
+If the `CONFIG_HIBERNATION` kernel configuration option is enabled during kernel configuration and if there is no `kASLR` option in the Linux kernel command line, we will see `KASLR disabled by default...` output and will jump to the `out` label:

 ```C
 out:
 	return (unsigned char *)choice;
 ```

 which just returns the `output` parameter which we passed to the `choose_kernel_location` without any changes.
+In other case, if the `CONFIG_HIBERNATION` kernel configuration option is disabled and the `nokaslr` option is in the kernel command line we do the same that in previous condition.

-Let's try to understand what `kaslr` is.
+For now, let's suppose that kernel was configured with enabled randomization and try to understand what `kASLR` is.
 We can find information about it in the [documentation](https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt):

 ```
 kaslr/nokaslr [X86]